lemonad/moodle-mod_videofile/README.md

 Assuming you downloaded and extracted these files in same directory, get into nginx source directory and type:

-./configure --add-module= ../nginx-vod-module --with-cc-opt="-O3" --with-file-aio --with-threads
+./configure --add-module=../nginx-vod-module --with-cc-opt="-O3" --with-file-aio --with-threads

-Then after confiiguration success type:
+Then after configuration success type:

 make

+make install

 Use
 ---